SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A failable initializer for a value type (that is, a structure or enumeration)
-can return ``nil`` at any point within its initializer implementation.
+can trigger an initialization failure at any point within its initializer implementation.
 In the ``Animal`` structure example above,
-the initializer returns ``nil`` at the very start of its implementation,
+the initializer triggers an initialization failure at the very start of its implementation,
 before the ``species`` property has been set.

-For classes, however, a failable initializer can return ``nil`` only *after*
+For classes, however, a failable initializer can trigger an initialization failure
-all stored properties introduced by that class have been set to an initial value
+only *after* all stored properties introduced by that class have been set to an initial value
 and any initializer delegation has taken place.

 The example below shows how you can use an implicitly unwrapped optional property